 Control of the park passed through two generations of the Windslow family, before being handed to Charles Flynn on the death of his mother in 1981.
 A number of bad decisions and the changing amusement park market caused much decline in the fortunes of Conneaut Lake Park throughout the 1980s and early 90s, resulting in Flynn's attempt to auction off much of the park in 1992.

-Today's Conneaut Lake Park offers a small collection of largely vintage rides spread across its tree-lined midway and side streets.
-It sits amongst over 100 private residences and other public buildings which make up the town, and its free entry policy encourages locals to come and sit in the park or bring food to eat in its shady picnic shelters.
+By the end of the first decade of the 2000s, Conneaut Lake Park was offering a small collection of largely vintage rides spread across its tree-lined midway and side streets.
+It sat amongst over 100 private residences and other public buildings which make up the town, and its free entry policy encouraged locals to come and sit in the park or bring food to eat in its shady picnic shelters.

 Spinning flat ride